jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Ah, much better.
 We make our customer feel better, and set better expectations, so we end up in a more valuable conversation.

+Now I know what you're thinking - yes, some people don't look or research their questions.
+But the volume we've cut down on more than offsets this number.

 ## Customers that connect with us, stay longer.

+Early on, one of my fears with the Heavy Ass Weight approach was that if we weren't speaking with as many customers, we would lose our connection with them, which we'd spent years to build.

-In our research, we're finding that connection to our team and our brand is one of the big reasons customers use us over a competitor.
+In our research, we're finding that connection to our team and our brand is one of the big reasons customers choose us.

 And I don't think we're special in this regard - I'd bet your customers feel the same way as well.

-Early on, one of my fears was that if we weren't speaking with as many customers, we would lose this connection, which we'd spent years to build.

-Now I'm going to walk you through how misplaced I think that fear was.
+So now I want to show you how you can use the Heavy Weight approach to actually improve the connections you are making with your customers.

 ## Focus on Them, Not Us

-But in the light-weight approach, customers that don't email support, don't connect with us.
+In the light-weight approach, customers that don't email support, don't connect with us.
 So we might even "cold email" them, practically beg them to talk to us, just to make sure they get the personal touch.